Tuesday, December 31, 2019

 8. Right of property ownership (Ex.
 20:15).
 The civil government ought to enforce restitution for goods unlawfully taken or withheld (Ex.
 21:33-22:15), punish fraud in the market place and unfaithfulness in contracts (Lev.
 19:11-13), and punish kidnapping and enslaving (Ex.
 21:16).
 The protection of private property encourages responsibility, initiative, and long-term thinking.
 Rulers should avoid using their power for unjust confiscation, excessive taxation, or other ways they might violate this principle (1 Kgs.
 21, Mic.
 3:1-3, Amos 5:11; see this post for more on taxation).

 9. Right to one’s good name and the truth (Ex.
 20:16).
-The civil government ought to punish false witnesses with the penalty that would have been received as a result of his witness (Deut.
+The civil government should punish convicted malicious witnesses with the penalty that would have been received as a result of their false witness (Deut.
 19:15-21) and vindicate the innocent against slander (Lev.
 19:16).
-This is essential to harmony in society and to a judicial system that might enforce justice justly.
+The Bible insists on an investigation of the facts, presumption of innocence, due process, and at least two or three witnesses of some kind (Deut.
+19:15, Josh.
+7).
+These things are essential to harmony in society and to a judicial system that might enforce justice justly.

 10. You shall not covet (Ex.
 20:17).
 This last one is like the first - primarily an internal command.
 Just as rulers should confess subjection to God, likewise should they confess their duty to protect those under their care, even from themselves, recognizing their limits and the purpose of their authority.

-Finally, an important part of justice is having a just method for adjudicating cases and punishing crime.
-The Bible insists on an investigation of the facts, presumption of innocence, due process, and at least two or three witnesses (Deut.
-19:15, Josh.
-7).
-In biblical law, there is a focus on the victim’s rights, an aim at restitution and restoration, and limits and checks on government power.
+Finally, there is in biblical law a focus on the victim’s rights, an aim at restitution and restoration, and limits and checks on government power.
 I also believe it teaches that for capital offenses, the death penalty can be reduced to a lesser punishment due to various circumstances in some cases (though not in the case of murder).
-Also, the Bible teaches that it is vital for judges to have good character and wisdom if they are going to do their job well (Deut.
+Also, the Bible teaches that it is vital for judges to have wisdom and good character if they are going to do their job well (Deut.
 1:13, Ex.
 18:21, 1 Kgs.
 3).

 So civil government is appointed by God to enforce justice so that people may enjoy peace and liberty.
 In the next two posts, I will move on to the duty of people toward the civil government: